By Infraweb | January 3, 2018

 Testing the waters

-So are themes our new best friend ?
-Well that very much depends on the use case and of course if we don't find a theme that ticks all the boxes then we will build a custom theme that meets the needs of your customers using a blend of tradtional web design skills, creativity, innovation and probably some useful frameworks to help speed up delivery of your website or web application.
+So are themes our new best friend?
+Well that very much depends on the use case.
+If we don't find a theme that ticks all the boxes then we will build a custom theme that meets the needs of our customers using a blend of tradtional web design skills, creativity, innovation and probably some useful frameworks to help speed up delivery.